 If you don’t want to deal with making repairs, updating kitchens, improving landscaping and overall cleanup, don’t worry.
-We buy San Francisco Bay Area houses for cash, as-is.
+We buy Sacramento houses for cash, as-is.

 5) If the market will continue to grow faster than your other options, hang on to the investment.